fansenze/snowpack-plugin-inliner/README.md

 # snowpack-plugin-url-loader
-url loader for snowpack, use base64 encode file
+A plugin for snowpack which transforms files into base64 URIs.

 ## Usage